Scarlett Johansson hints of darker side to next 'Captain America'

 "But as the scope of these movies is larger and larger and the danger kind of looms larger and larger, I don't want to say that the film has a darker tone, but the film has a darker tone and I think it's maturing along with the fans."

-Johansson was among a star-studded line-up at the London premiere of the "The Avengers" sequel, which drew hundreds of screaming fans, some of them dressed up as their favourite Marvel comics superheroes.
+Johansson was among a star-studded line-up at the London premiere of the "The Avengers" sequel, which drew hundreds of screaming fans, some of them dressed up as their favorite Marvel comics superheroes.

-Alongside Johansson, Downey Jr (Tony Stark/Iron Man), Chris Hemsworth (Thor), Evans (Captain America) and Mark Ruffalo (The Hulk) walked the black carpet at the packed Westfield shopping centre.
+Alongside Johansson, Downey Jr (Tony Stark/Iron Man), Chris Hemsworth (Thor), Evans (Captain America) and Mark Ruffalo (The Hulk) walked the black carpet at the packed Westfield shopping center.

 "The Avengers" was the fastest film to pass the $1 billion mark in box office takings when it was released in 2012.

-The sequel's plot sees Tony Stark try to jumpstart a peacekeeping programme, but things go badly wrong and the superheroes have to stop villain Ultron's destructive plans.
+The sequel's plot sees Tony Stark try to jumpstart a peacekeeping program, but things go badly wrong and the superheroes have to stop villain Ultron's destructive plans.

 Johansson, who was pregnant during production, said she felt an emotional connection to her character who reveals in the film that she was forcibly sterilized.